 This figure shows that the efficiency and investment wedges had a significant negative impact on the economy during the recession in the 1920s, while the labor wedge joined the negative contributors at the end of the 1920s.
+The investment wedge implies that financial frictions (e.g., bank distress) might have played a major role in the recession.
 The government wedge worked to lift the economy up during the period.
 In the recovery phase after 1932, the sole contributor to the spectacular recovery was the efficiency wedge.
 The negative effects of the labor and investment wedges became larger and the positive effects of the government wedge became smaller in this recovery period.